Office 2019 vs. Office 2021 – Differences Between the PC Versions

 People who appreciate the new interface and dark theme

-Both Office 2019 and Office 2021 offer single-device licenses (PC or Mac).
-The Professional or Business versions differ in the range of available applications and commercial use rights.
+Both Office 2019 and Office 2021 offer single-device licenses (for PC or Mac).
+The Professional and Business editions differ in the range of available applications and commercial use rights.

 Office Home & Student